 Who was Maria Sabina?

-The beginning of a magical road.
+The beginning of a magical road

-Maria Sabina Magdalena García was born into a family where shamanic knowledge was passed down from generation to generation.
-From an early age, Maria was exposed to regional ceremonies that bring people closer to the god.
-At the age of eight, she tried hallucinogenic mushrooms for the first time during a trip to the forest with her sister.
-It was an intuitive tasting-Maria knew that these mushrooms were used by a local curandero Juan Manuel to treat the sick.
-Before eating, she was said to have said, “If I eat you, you and you, I know you will make me sing beautifully.”
-Maria felt a special bond with nature and had a dialogue with the invisible world.
-From that moment on, she knew her way.
+Maria Sabina Magdalena García was born into a family in which shamanic and herbal knowledge were treated as something natural and everyday.
+From early childhood she was exposed to local ceremonies that were meant to bring people closer to the divine.
+At the age of eight she tried hallucinogenic mushrooms for the first time, during a walk in the forest with her sister.
+It was an intuitive tasting – Maria knew that these mushrooms were used by a local curandero, Juan Manuel, to heal the sick.

 Songs originally performed by Maria Sabina:

-Sabina indulged in rituals by starlight, sang traditional songs of her ancestors and created her own poetry.
-In ceremonies she used tobacco, herbs, ointments made from plants with medicinal properties, mezcal (known in the West as tequila) and hallucinogenic mushrooms, which are called Niños Santos, or “Holy Children,” by Mexicans.
-The shaman believed that illnesses are brought to a person by a god, and that by cleaning the soul and mind, the body can be healed.
+Sabina performed her rituals by the light of stars or candles, singing both traditional songs of her ancestors and improvised poetry.
+In ceremonies she used tobacco, local herbs, ointments made from medicinal plants, mezcal (known in the West mainly through tequila) and psilocybin mushrooms which many Mazatecs call Niños Santos, or Holy Children.
+According to her worldview, illnesses are sent to people by a god or higher force, and by cleansing the soul and mind it is possible to restore balance in the body.

 I am a woman who looks inward